quixio/quix-docs/docs/platform/ingest-data.md

 This code uses the Reader API to read data from a Quix stream.

-The Quix documentation explains how to obtain your [Quix workspace ID](../platform/how-to/get-workspace-id.md), [PAT token](../apis/streaming-reader-api/authenticate.md) for authentication, and also how to [set up SignalR](../apis/streaming-reader-api/signalr.md).
+The Quix documentation explains how to obtain your [Quix environment ID](../platform/how-to/get-environment-id.md), [PAT token](../apis/streaming-reader-api/authenticate.md) for authentication, and also how to [set up SignalR](../apis/streaming-reader-api/signalr.md).

 ## Push data using Quix Streams